 There are two types of solid ND filters:

 Ring-mount filters are easy to pack and less likely to break in the field.
 They also do a good job of preventing light leaks, as they screw onto your lens.
 With a screw-in filter, you can usually use your lens hood.
 The only problem associated with these types of filters is that you need a filter that matches your lens diameter (screw).
 For example, the following photos represent an ND filter with a 77 mm diameter.

 So, it is necessary that you know exactly your lens diameter.
 It is usually engraved on the lens, the below photo indicates a lens with a 67 mm diameter.

 In case you can’t find your lens diameter, this site will help you, CANON LENS-TO-FILTER CHART

 Cons of the ring-mount ND filters:

-- In using Round/Screw-In Graduated ND filters, it gives the photographer absolutely no control of the grad line placement in a scene.
+- Using Round/Screw-In Graduated ND filters, it gives the photographer absolutely no control of the grad line placement in a scene.

-- Round filters can vignette, especially in wide angled lenses.
+- Round filters can vignette, especially in wide-angle lenses.